River bifurcation: Importance

 As is the case with river confluence, bifurcation is important in dividing land and morphological areas.
 Rivers are abundantly used as political boundaries, marking borders between regions of opposing countries, states and peoples, among other things.
 Sudden river bifurcation, even temporary, can disturb terranes that would otherwise be considered the same region.
 Bifurcations are different from confluences in that many confluences are considered important sites for cities and trade.
 But due to the semi-permanence of most bifurcated rivers, and their uncommon occurrences, construction is not largely exhibited at sites of river bifurcation.

 Distributaries are common components of deltas, and are the opposite of tributaries.
 These distributaries, that are a result of river bifurcation, are important for the deposition and movement of water, sediment and nutrients from farther inland to the larger body of water that it empties into.
-Deltas are very important to humans, as the delta distributary regions provide homes to roughly half a billion people, and are exceptionally biologically rich.
+Deltas are very important to humans, as delta distributary regions provide homes to roughly half a billion people and are exceptionally biologically rich.